BUT WHAT WILL HAPPEN TO THE HORSES?

 ------------------------------------------------------------------------

-it is fair question to an extent, it is often asked by
+question to an extent, it is often asked by people who do

-people who do not understand how the NYC carriage horse trade
+not have any understanding of how the NYC carriage horse trade

 operates -- people who try to challenge us as if we had not thought of